 limit of 3 propane tanks per day for residential customers.li>

-oil (please bring to the self-serve station near entry to
+oil and filters (please bring to the self-serve station at the

 several auto-repair businesses throughout Thurston County.

 containing mercury (Do not break fluorescent bulbs; transport

 them in their original boxes if possible.
 Place thermometers in

 their original containers, too, or in two zip-lock plastic

 Items Not Accepted at HazoHouse